 Kruger National Park is one of our favorite parks in South Africa – because it has something of almost everything.
 First of all, it is South Africa’s largest Park (it takes more than 9 hours to drive from the south to north entrances (436 km) near the speed limit of 50 km/hr).
-Second, it has almost all of southern Africa’s iconic large mammals – and many of them, like elephants and rhino numbering in the thousands.
+Second, it has almost all of southern Africa’s iconic large mammals – and many of them, like elephants and rhino, number in the thousands.
 Kruger has roughly 20 thousand elephant, 35 thousand zebra, 35 thousand Cape Buffalo, 10 thousand giraffe, 150 thousand impala.
 You get the idea.
 Lots of large mammals.
 See more census results here.
-Third, there are a great variety of rest camp accommodations some with in-camp short trails.
-Then there is the large netowrk of dirt roads that allow you to escape much of the crowds that can be found on some of the paved roads in the southern part of the park.
+Third, there are a great variety of rest camp accommodations and some camps have short trails within the camps themselves.
+Then there is the large network of dirt roads that allow you to escape much of the crowds that can be found on some of the paved roads in the southern part of the park.